source-foundry/Hack/docs/BUILD.md

 The Hack fonts are built with a Python version 3 interpreter.
 The Python interpreter version is fixed at each git commit.
 You may view the Python interpreter in use at any commit in the Pipfile and Pipfile.lock files that are located in the root directory of the repository.
 [Click here](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/source-foundry/Hack%24%40master+python_version) to search for these values in the current HEAD commit of the master branch.

 If this version of the Python interpreter is not available on your development system, you may install [`pyenv`](https://github.com/pyenv/pyenv-installer) before you attempt your build.
-If `pyenv` is installed prior to the build, `pipenv` will automatically install the interpreter defined in the Hack build in the virtual environment used for the build, even if it is not currently installed on your system.
+If `pyenv` is installed before the build, `pipenv` will automatically install the interpreter defined in the Hack build in the virtual environment used for the build, even if it is not installed on your system.

 The pyenv project defines the following command as a supported approach to install `pyenv`: